Ninetalesgh/dndcampaign/vault/database/game_rules.md

     - *Play a stringed instrument.*
     - *Craft a small or detailed object.*
   - *Armor Class.* Depending on the armor you wear, you might add some or all of your Dexterity modifier to your Armor Class.
-  - *Initiative.* At the beginning of every combat, you roll initiative by making a Dexterity check.
+  - *Initiative.* At the beginning of every combat, you roll initiative by making a DEX check.
 Initiative determines the order of creatures' turns in combat.
   - **Dexterity Attack Rolls and Damage.** You add your Dexterity modifier to your attack roll and your damage roll when attacking with a ranged weapon, such as a sling or a longbow.
 You can also add your Dexterity modifier to your attack roll and your damage roll when attacking with a melee weapon that has the finesse property, such as a dagger or a rapier.

 - **Costitution (CON).** Health and stamina; Push your body beyond normal limits; Endure a toxic hazard.